romannep/raa/README.md

 - `13` - `20` - note number in chord transposed +octave (`13` for 1, `14` for 2, and so on)
 - `-11` - `-4` - note number in chord transposed -octave (`-11` for 1, `-10` for 2, and so on)

+TODO: specify how many times pattern should be repeated (1-12)

-## Auto accompaniment
+## Auto accompaniment [TODO]

-- Turns on/off by Mainstage in play mode button
-- Starts by any key pressed in specified pitch range
+- Starts, when pressed 3+ keys
 - Repeat pattern endless
 - Stops by key with specified pitch

 Note specification is the same.

-## Pitched Auto accompaniment
+## Repeater (rrep.js)

-You specify exact pitch for every note
+- You specify exact pitch for every note in pattern
+- Starts by key with specified pitch
+- Repeat pattern endless
+- Stops by key with specified pitch